Driving in heavy rain

 For severe weather warnings

-Before you travel in severe weather conditions, keep up to date with the latest weather conditions.
+Before you travel in harsh weather conditions, keep up to date with the latest weather conditions.

 Drive to suit the conditions